hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

 :html_theme.sidebar_secondary.remove:

 ==========
-Risk-Return Assessments of OPE via SharpRatio@k
+Risk-Return Assessments of OPE via SharpeRatio@k
 ==========

-We describe the SharpRatio@k metric for assessing the risk-return tradeoff of off-policy selection (OPS) result.
+We describe the SharpeRatio@k metric for assessing the risk-return tradeoff of off-policy selection (OPS) result.
 Note that for the basic problem formulation of Off-Policy Evaluation and Selection (OPE/OPS), please also refer to :doc:`Overview (OPE/OPS) <ope_ops>`.

 .. seealso::

-    The **SharpRatio@k** metric is the main contribution of our paper **"Towards Risk-Return Assessments of Off-Policy Evaluation in Offline RL."**
+    The **SharpeRatio@k** metric is the main contribution of our paper **"Towards Risk-Return Assessments of Off-Policy Evaluation in Offline RL."**
     Our paper is currently under submission, and the arXiv version of the paper will come soon..

     ..
 A preprint is available at `arXiv <>`_.